Introduction to Model Portfolios

 Growth PortfolioInvestment objective

-We have included three modes of investment vehicles - Stocks, Mutual Funds, and a small percentage of Fixed Income/Debt assets in this model portfolio.
-For meeting the investment objective of an aggressive growth-oriented portfolio, looking at the long-term expected returns and risk levels of each asset class based on our long-term view of the Indian economy and financial market, we suggested a strategic allocation of 60% in Direct Equities, 35% in Mutual Funds and 5% in Debt Funds.
+, looking at the long-term expected returns and risk levels of each asset class based on our long-term view of the Indian economy and financial market, we suggested a strategic allocation of 65% in Direct Equities and 35% in Equity Mutual Funds.

 Please note this model portfolio is suitable for investors with a high-risk tolerance and risk appetite.
 Typically, to begin investing, we recommend starting with the mutual fund route, wherein you rely on the professional expertise of fund managers for making stock choices for you.
 After the initial learning curve, we suggest following it up with the approach of a Mutual Fund driven portfolio with some percentage of direct stock exposure.